By Jackie Kimmell, Senior Analyst

 The prices on a hospital's chargemaster usually are not reflective of actual costs or reimbursement.
 Chargemaster list prices serve as a starting point for hospital negotiations with private insurers and for determining costs for patients who are uninsured or out-of-network.

 Therefore, Advisory Board's experts said posting these charges online is unlikely to help patients determine how much they need to pay for their care.
 Indeed, these prices are usually meaningless to insured patients as their financial obligations vary widely based on payer-provider contracts.
 For example, patients who have met their deductible will bear different cost-sharing responsibilities than patients who have not.
 As a consequence, in the worst-case scenario, posted charges could lead patients to avoid important health services based on price misinformation.

-This confusion could be even greater with outpatient prices.
-It remains unclear if outpatient charge information is included in the January 1st requirement.
-But if it is, it could amplify patient confusion since outpatient visits generally encompass a number of varied charges.
+This confusion could be particularly pronounced in the outpatient space, since outpatient visits generally encompass a number of varied charges.
 A patient undergoing outpatient surgery, for instance, might look up the price of the surgery but not the cost of the anesthesia or the physician time—and end up with a flawed estimate.